MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-troubleshoot.md

 ## VM images

 ### Failure occurs when uploading VM image in the `VaaSPreReq` script
 Refer to the section below on **Handle slow network connectivity**.
-It provides manual steps to upload the VM images to AzureStack stamp.
+It provides manual steps to upload the VM images to Azure Stack stamp.

 ### Handle slow network connectivity

-### 1. Verify that the environment is healthy
+#### 1. Verify that the environment is healthy

 1. From the DVM / jump box, check that you can successfully sign in to the admin portal using the admin credentials.